-Suspension will continue until a meeting of the College management.
+The suspension will continue till a decision either to reinstate or dismiss the student has been taken by the College management in a meeting.
 The Principal may decide either to reinstate the student or to formally dismiss him/her.

 Stage 4 Appeal